Master of Information Technology Program

 Students may take the program on a full-time or part-time basis.
 Full-time students can complete the program in one year.
 Part-time students must be able to attend classes during the day.

-Tuition costs are the same as for the RBS doctoral programs.
-Financial aid is not available through the program, but the program is closely associated with four research centers that employ students and bring them into contact with their industry and government partners:
+Tuition, fees and other program costs are determined by residency for more information see the Progam Costs page.
+Financial aid is not available through the program, but the program is closely associated with five research centers that employ students and bring them into contact with their industry and government partners:

 - The Center for Information Management, Integration and Connectivity (CIMIC)